pydata/pydata-sphinx-theme/docs/user_guide/navigation.rst

      "show_nav_level": 2
    }

-This will make the first two navigations show up by default (AKA, top-level pages and their immediate children).
+This will make the first two navigation levels show up by default (AKA, top-level pages and their immediate children).

-Collapse entire toctree captions / parts
+Collapse entire toctree captions/parts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your ``toctree`` elements have captions assigned to them (with ``:caption:``), you may